 Thirty-six of the first 48 months of surgery residency must be spent in areas 1, 2, or 3 above.
 In general, no more than four months of the 36 may be spent in vascular surgery.

 During the 24 months of PGY-4 and PGY-5, a minimum of 12 months must be spent as chief resident in surgery.
-Chief resident rotations are defined as rotations in which the resident is the most senior resident on the service, is directly responsible for overseeing all patients on the service, and reports directly to the responsible attending physician.
+Chief resident rotations are defined by the resident serving as the most senior resident on the service, is directly responsible for overseeing all patients on the service, and reports directly to the responsible attending physician.

-No more than four months as chief resident in surgery may be devoted to any single content area or thoracic surgery.
+No more than four months of the chief resident experience may be in any single content area.

-The 12 months devoted to vascular surgery credited toward training in surgery must be spent entirely in clinical rotations and cannot include research rotations.
-Nonoperative rotations (e.g. interventional radiology) during PGY-5 are also not creditable toward the certification requirements in surgery.
-In such situations, individuals will not be admissible to the certification process in surgery until completion of acceptable operative rotations in PGY-6 that are of at least equal length to the non-creditable rotations.
+The 12 months of vascular surgery training credited toward training in surgery must all be spent entirely in clinical rotations and cannot include research rotations.
+Similarly, nonoperative rotations, such as interventional radiology or cardiology/vascular medicine, will not be credited toward the certification requirements in surgery.

 Eligibility for Certification